Before you begin

-The Target region uses the same metric selector that is used in Metrics Explorer and for creating charts.
-This metric selector gives you fine-grained control in creating the metrics for your alerting condition:
+The target describes a metric and a resource that you want the alerting policy to monitor.
+The Target region for an alerting policy uses the same metric selector that is used in Metrics Explorer and for creating charts.

-- You have control over aggregation and aligner choices, including with custom metrics and logs-based metrics.
+- You can control aggregation and aligner choices, including using custom metrics and logs-based metrics.

 - You can precisely filter and group the time series in the metric, including metadata filtering.